Dale Carlsen Receives Honorary Doctorate

 “Our honorary doctorate degree recognizes significant achievements and meritorious and outstanding service to humanity.
 Dale’s amazing story of success reflects the highest ideals of a Sacramento State education.
 His entrepreneurial spirit and commitment to helping others, including his support of foster youth, are inspiring future students and making lives better in our communities,” said Alexander Gonzalez, Sacramento Sate President.

 Carlsen, a Sacramento native and graduate of Sacramento State, founded Sleep Train in 1985, just one year after graduation.
-He has since grown the employee-owned mattress retailer from one store and a few employees to a multi-branded company with more than 280 stores and nearly 1,500 employees.
+He has since grown the mattress retailer from one store and a few employees to a multi-branded company with more than 280 stores and nearly 1,500 employees.
 Today, Sleep Train is the West Coast’s number one mattress retailer and number four nationwide.
-Sleep Train is also the only employee-owned mattress retailer in the country.

 Since the company was founded, Carlsen has dedicated his philanthropic efforts to providing support for children and youth in his community.
 The award-winning Sleep Train Foster Kids program has collected thousands of essential items for local foster children, including shoes, clothes, and school supplies, and has raised more than $2 million.